 Trolling Tips and Tricks to Catch More Bass

 Before we wrap this up, I want to give you some of my best trolling tricks.
 These are all pretty obvious, but it’s worth mentioning if you’re still craving a little more troll talk.

 Use a Fish Finder

 Trolling requires you to have an idea of where the bass are.
 If you don’t, you’re likely trolling to figure out where they are.
-If you use a fish finder, you can tell how deep they are and understand what the underwater landscape looks like so you can target them better.
+To better know how deep they are and understand what the underwater landscape looks like you should use the best fish finder so you can target them better.

 Since you’re constantly moving, you can cover a lot of water too, and that will help you get a great picture of where the bass would hide even in the future.
 Make sure you’re actively marking locations where you got a nibble and highlight points of change in the underwater structure.